gigatskhondia/ocean_intella/README.md

-# Ocean Intella - Open source software for dynamics of offshore pipelay.
+# Open source software for dynamics of offshore pipelay.

 At present, the software includes the following models:
 * PDE pipe (needs additional validation)